flytegg/christmas-plugin-2024/IDEAS.md

 - Staff Utils Menu:
     - Teleport all players to a “screenie” location. player’s movement is locked and facing forward to facilitate an easy event screenie. (ik stephen will love this)
+- Add a point for hitting someone with a snowball in the lobby

 ## Game Specific: